tobiasahlin/infinite-jekyll/README.md

 ## Getting Started

-Include all files at the root of your Jekyll site.
+Add the `js` folder and `all-posts.json` to the root of your Jekyll site.
 If you're not already using jQuery, open `_layouts/default.html` and include it:

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>